idfubar/AV102/week3/github_pong.md

-feature branch" there and at A insert the name of your partner and you then get an exact copy of their code and ideally you immediately - you run the test just to double check that there isn't anything hanging around but then you write the simplest code that will make the test pass;
+feature branch" there and at A insert the name of your partner and you then get an exact copy of their code and ideally you immediately - you run the test just to double-check that there isn't anything hanging around but then you write the simplest code that will make the test pass;
 refactor the code; next failing test; commit some pushes